-We welcome all scuba divers who would like to get involved in marine conservation to come and assist with our coastal research volunteer project.
+We welcome scuba divers to assist with our marine conservation coastal research projects as citizen scientists.
 Eco Dive volunteering provides an ideal opportunity for marine biology, gap-year students or anyone keen to take part in marine species surveys to enjoy free warm water scuba diving whilst learning about the coastal ecology and biodiversity of the Costa Brava area of the Mediterranean Sea.